-If you are thinking about buying your first home in Canada, going through the mortgage process can be a bit of minefield if you aren’t fully prepared, or if you don’t know what to expect.
+If you are thinking about buying your first home in Canada, going through the mortgage process can be a bit of minefield if you aren’t fully prepared, or if you don’t know what to expect and don’t go through the final checks before mortgage offer.
 The process of getting a good rate for your mortgage can actually be much easier than you may think!
 The next step in the process is the mortgage application.

 This article will help you to fully understand the mortgage application aspect of the process, meaning you are fully equipped with all of the information you might need to help you feel at ease and comfortable with what lies ahead.

 It can be extremely beneficial to get a pre-approval for a mortgage.
 It will enable you work out how much home you can afford to buy, along with your potential mortgage payments and also the interest rate you will be eligible to receive.

 More often than not, your mortgage broker will take the mortgage application for your mortgage over the telephone or at their office, it is also possible to do this securely online with some brokers.
 Once this is completed, your broker will be able to start the process straight away.
 Nearly all of the lenders that are approached will need to verify the data you have provided.
 It is always best to get this out of the way in advance as it can save a lot of time.